patryk30/MyProjects/README.md

 One of the main points was also to implement Kruskal's algorithm for finding the minimum spanning tree of a graph.

-## 5. VBA - SEIR model implemetation
+## 5. VBA - SEIR model implementation
 Working environment: Visual Basic for Applications - MS Excel

 The aim of the project was to select several methods to solve a specific initial problem related to the SEIR-type epidemic development model.
 In order to solve it, numerical methods for solving differential equations were implemented using code written in VBA.
 The results were then presented in a graph.
 More detailed information on the theoretical aspect is presented in a Microsoft Word file.